OpeyemiPacheco/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that prinits Hello, World
+a script that prints Hello, World